croessner/nauthilus-website/docs/lua-api/http-response.md

 Notes
 - Always pass an explicit status code; there is no default.
 - For HEAD requests, string/html/data will set status and refrain from writing a body.
-- Prefer adding Cache-Control: no-cache, no-transform for dynamic responses.
+- Prefer adding Cache-Control: no-cache for dynamic responses.

 ## Allowed usage in Filters/Features: signaling protection mode